 Earning a manufacturer-specific certification is an investment in your pursuit of a career as a diesel technician.
 These credentials can help take your skills to the next level and can be a great way to boost your resume.

-You can get started by enrolling in UTI’s Diesel Technology program and get the background of knowledge and training that can help you when pursuing manufacturer-specific training.
+You can get started by enrolling in UTI’s Diesel Technology program and getting the background of knowledge and training that can help you when pursuing manufacturer-specific training.
+If you choose to pursue additional manufacturer training, you’ll have options to choose from at our diesel technician school.
 Learn more by connecting with an Admissions Rep today!

 Universal Technical Institute of Illinois, Inc. is approved by the Division of Private Business and Vocational Schools of the Illinois Board of Higher Education.